PebbleRoad/cobblestone/README.md

 ## Getting started

 Clone this repository and use it as a boilerplate.
-CLI utility for project scaffolding is WIP.
+CLI utility for project scaffolding is a work-in-progress.

 <!-- 1.
 Install **Cobblestone CLI**
     ```